A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Numerical Experiments

 \subsection{Burgers' Turbulence}

-We will begin our numerical evaluation of the derived schemes by investigating their behaviour when applied to the 1D turbulent viscous Burgers equation \cite{Love1980}.
-The 1D viscous Burger's equation is defined as:
+Subsequently, this new set of schemes was applied to the 1D turbulent viscous Burgers equation \cite{Love1980}.
+The 1D viscous Burger's equation is defined as

-Here $\mu$ is the diffusivity and, following the investigations of San~\cite{San2016} and Alhawwary~\etal~\cite{Alhawwary2018}, it is set as $\mu=2\times10^{-4}$.
+Here $\mu$ is the diffusivity and, following the investigations of San~\cite{San2016} and Alhawwary~\etal~\cite{Alhawwary2018}, it was set as $\mu=2\times10^{-4}$.
 The solution of this equation, due to the diffusion term, experiences a cascade of energy from the large scales to the small scales~\cite{Love1980}.
 This energy cascade can subsequently be derived from the closed form of the solution of Hopf~\cite{Hopf1948}.
 This case is of importance as it can give some indication of the behaviour of the numerical scheme when applied to Navier--Stokes turbulence, due to analogies in the mechanisms.
-The energy spectra used to derive the initial velocity field is defined as:
+The energy spectra used to derive the initial velocity field was

 with